moliver28/research-handbook/content/handbook/support/enhanced-support-offerings/offering-assigned-support-engineer/customer-onboarding.md

 ## Overview

-When a customer signs the contract for an Assigned Support Engineer (ASE), the ASE becomes their primary point of contact at GitLab Support.
+As soon as a customer account signs a new contract that includes the Assigned Support Engineer (ASE) service, the Support Team begins the customer onboarding process.
+Through this process we intend to create and deliver a smooth and professional experience to the customer as we begin our partnership with them.

-When this happens then all involved parties (the ASE, customer, other Support Engineers, etc.) should be aligned on the correct processes to follow.
-Below are the steps the ASE should take with the customer and within GitLab to align everyone.
+This involves coordinating with the customer and the account team, as well as informing the rest of Support about the account's new status.

 ## Customer Communication